-1 ACTIVITY: REFORM OF THE SUPPORT SCHEMES TO COMPLY WITH THE STATE AID GUIDELINES 7 Core Topic 1: Introduction of market based support schemes Core Topic 2: Citizens participation in the development of renewable energy projects 2 ACTIVITY: THE IMPLEMENTATION OF THE RENEWABLE ENERGY DIRECTIVE Core Topic 3: Monitoring the implementation of Renewable Energy Directive.
-11 Core Topic 4: Removing administrative barriers for renewable energy technologies Core Topic 5: Access to and operation of the grids with renewable energy 14 Core Topic 6: Biofuels and bioliquids15 3 ACTIVITY: RENEWABLE ENERGY - THE FRAMEWORK TO 2030 17 Core Topic 7: Identification of renewable energy policy objectives to 2030 for the Energy Community in the European Union context Core Topic 8: Proposal for a renewable energy framework to 2030 17 Core Topic 9: Preparation of NECP - the renewable energy objectives to 203018 4 ACTIVITY: HORIZONTAL AND CROSS-CUTTING ISSUES
+1 ACTIVITY: REFORM OF THE SUPPORT SCHEMES TO COMPLY WITH THE STATE AID GUIDELINES7 Core Topic 1: Introduction of market based support schemes Core Topic 2: Financing renewable energy development to 2020 Error!
+Bookmark not defined.
+Core Topic 3: Citizens participation in the development of renewable energy projects 2 ACTIVITY: THE IMPLEMENTATION OF THE RENEWABLE ENERGY DIRECTIVE11 Core Topic 4: Monitoring the implementation of Renewable Energy Directive.
+11 Core Topic 5: Removing administrative barriers for renewable energy technologies Core Topic 6: Access to and operation of the grids with renewable energy 14 Core Topic 7: Biofuels and bioliquids15 Core Topic 8: Cooperation mechanisms - existing agreements and possible other options Error!
+Bookmark not defined.
+3 ACTIVITY: RENEWABLE ENERGY - THE FRAMEWORK TO 2030 17 Core Topic 9: Identification of renewable energy policy objectives to 2030 for the Energy Community in the European Union context Core Topic 10: Proposal for a renewable energy framework to 2030 17 4 ACTIVITY: HORIZONTAL AND CROSS-CUTTING ISSUES